 Simple Swaps and Add-ins

-• Snack Wisely: Instead of reaching for chips, try an apple with peanut butter, a hard-boiled egg, or a small handful of almonds.
+- Snack Wisely: Instead of reaching for chips, try an apple with peanut butter, a hard-boiled egg, or a small handful of almonds and walnuts.

 By making small, intentional choices throughout the day, you can ensure that you're providing the best possible building blocks for your baby's development without feeling overly full or consuming excess calories.